silverwind/droppy/README.md

 ````
 ./droppy.js
 ````
-By default, the server will listen on [port 80](http://localhost/), which can be changed in config.json.
-The default login is user `droppy` with password `droppy`.
+By default, the server will listen on [https](http://localhost/), which can be configured in config.json.
+On first startup, a user `droppy` with password `droppy` will be created.
 To add more users, run `./droppy.js -adduser username password`.
 To remove users, edit db.json (for now).

 ##Supported Browsers
 - Firefox (last 2 versions)